pierre1590/Back-end_project_start2impact/README.md

 </details>

 ## About the project
-The project consists in creating three end-points or APIs, one endpoint allows the registration of a user in a database, another allows to login and the last endpoint allows the logout.
+The project consists in the creation of 7 APIs or endpoints, three for authentication and logout; and the other 4 allow a user to create, edit, delete or view all posts.

+# APIs
-## APIs
+## APIs for registration, login and logout
 - Registration :
 ```
 (Method:POST)   http://127.0.0.1:8080/auth/register